-UWMC - Northwest hosts monthly public committee meetings with the DAC and the City to discuss the MIMP and resolve the details included herein.
+UWMC - Northwest hosted monthly public committee meetings with the DAC and the City to discuss the MIMP and resolve the details included herein.
 A Draft MIMP and Draft Environmental Impact Statement (DEIS) were issued for public comment and review.
 The DAC submitted comments throughout the process to the institution and the City departments, including the DON, the Departments of Transportation (SDOT) and Construction and Inspections (SDCI).
-Comments received on the draft documents have been used by UWMC - Northwest to revise the MIMP as appropriate and develop the final documents (MIMP and EIS, or FEIS).
-Once final documents are reviewed, the DAC presents their final recommendations to the City of Seattle Hearing Examiner and City Council.
-The Hearing Examiner considers all the available materials and makes a recommendation which the Council uses to adopt a final plan.
-This process generally lasts two years, as illustrated in Figure 2.2.
+Comments received on the draft documents were used by UWMC - Northwest to revise the MIMP as appropriate and develop the final documents (MIMP and EIS, or FEIS).
+Once final documents were reviewed, the DAC presented their final recommendations to the City of Seattle Hearing Examiner and City Council.
+The Hearing Examiner considered all the available materials and made a recommendation which the Council uses to adopt a final plan.
+This process lasted over two years, as illustrated in Figure 2.2.